Pruning Neural Networks: Optimize and Accelerate Inference

 Development of a web application for Enviok

-Pruning is removal of insignificant parameters (weights, neurons, attention heads, layers) from a trained neural network.
-Goal is to reduce model size and speed up inference with minimal quality loss.
-For LLMs, pruning is often combined with quantization and distillation for maximum compression.
+Pruning—removing insignificant parameters (weights, neurons, attention heads, layers) from a trained neural network.
+The goal is to reduce model size and speed up inference with minimal quality loss.
+In the context of LLMs, pruning is often combined with model quantization and distillation for maximum compression.

 Types of pruning

-Unstructured pruning: individual weights are zeroed throughout the matrix.
-High compression, but requires sparse computation — standard GPUs don't accelerate sparse operations out of the box.
+• Unstructured pruning: individual weights are zeroed throughout the matrix.
+High compression, but requires sparse computation—standard GPUs do not accelerate sparse operations out of the box.

-Structured pruning: entire structural elements are removed — neurons, attention heads, layers.
-Result — actually smaller dense model that works faster on standard hardware.
+• Structured pruning: entire structural elements are removed—neurons, attention heads, layers.
+The result is a truly smaller dense model that runs faster on standard hardware.

-Semi-structured pruning (N:M sparsity): N weights deleted from each M block.
-Format 2:4 is supported by NVIDIA Ampere and above at hardware level (up to 2× speedup).
+• Semi-structured pruning (N:M sparsity): N weights are removed from each block of M. The 2:4 format is supported by NVIDIA Ampere and later at the hardware level (up to 2× acceleration).

 # pip install llm-pruner